AllyTechEngineering/bme_i2c_bloc/README.md

 ### Step Three: Check the PWMs
 *******************************************************************************************************************
 These commands will check with pwm0 has been exported.
-If you do not see pwm0 then retrace you steps and try again.
+If you do not see this then retrace you steps and try again.
+Note: this is using the udev rules in this readme.
+For some reason pwmchip6 will not export pwm3.
 ```
 ls /sys/class/pwmchip0
 ```
 Response:
 ``
-device  export  npwm  power  pwm0  subsystem  uevent  unexport ``
+device  export  npwm  power  pwm0  pwm1  subsystem  uevent  unexport ``
 ```
 ls /sys/class/pwmchip2
 ```
 Response:
 ``
-device  export  npwm  power  pwm0  subsystem  uevent  unexport ``
+device  export  npwm  power  pwm0  pwm1  pwm2  pwm3  subsystem  uevent  unexport
+``
 ```
 ls /sys/class/pwmchip6
 ```
 Response:
 ``
-device  export  npwm  power  pwm0  subsystem  uevent  unexport ``
+device  export  npwm  power  pwm0  pwm1  pwm2  pwm3  subsystem  uevent  unexport
+``

 Other usefull command line instructions: